NonnagHcaz/gkit_utils/README.md

     - Provides methods to fetch timestamps and convert their formats.
     - Also provides a method to fetch the elapsed time between two timestamps.

-Additionally, the `gkit_package` contains the following helper modules:
+Additionally, the `gkit_utils` package contains the following helper modules:

   - `gkit_utils.message_generator`
     - Essentially the backbone of the `print_utilities` module.